Combined Orders

 Learn how Combined Orders group multiple purchase events from the same funnel session into a single order.
 Send one Purchase event to ad platforms with the total value for accurate CPA, correct average order value, and better ad optimization across Facebook, Google, and TikTok.

-Combined Orders solve a common problem in multi-step funnels: when a customer buys a main product and then accepts one or more upsells, affiliate networks fire a separate conversion event for each step.
-Without grouping these events, ad platforms like Facebook, Google Ads, and TikTok receive multiple Purchase events for what is really a single order.
-This inflates conversion counts, makes your cost per acquisition (CPA) look artificially low, and distorts your average order value (AOV).
+Combined Orders group all purchase-type events from the same funnel session into one unified order.
+When a customer buys a main product and then accepts upsells, your affiliate network fires a separate event for each step.
+Without grouping, ad platforms receive multiple Purchase events for what is really one order — inflating conversion counts, making CPA look artificially low, and distorting AOV.

 Funnel StepEvent TypeValue